gohugoio/hugo/content/en/getting-started/configuration.md

 `:git`
 : This is the Git author date for the last revision of this content file.
 This will only be set if `--enableGitInfo` is set or `enableGitInfo = true` is set in site configuration.

-## Configure additional output formats

-Hugo v0.20 introduced the ability to render your content to multiple output formats (e.g., to JSON, AMP html, or CSV).
-See [Output Formats] for information on how to add these values to your Hugo project's configuration file.

 ## Configure minify

 See the [tdewolff/minify] project page for details.